Invasion of the Arbor

-With most of the Redwyne fleet away, the Iron Fleet captures or sinks the dozen ships remaining at the Arbor.
+With most of the Redwyne fleet away, the ironborn capture or sink the dozen warships remaining at the Arbor.
 The Arbor town of Ryamsport is sacked whilst Vinetown and Starfish Harbor are taken.
 The ironborn also capture the neighboring islands of Stonecrab Cay, the Isle of Pigs, and the Mermaid's Palace whilst the islands of Horseshoe Rock and Bastard's Cradle are partially occupied.

 Samwell Tarly learns about the Arbor's fate from the captain of the Huntress.

 If King's Landing loses Oldtown and the Arbor, the whole realm will fall to pieces, he thought as he watched the Huntress and her sisters moving off.—thoughts of Samwell Tarly

 - ↑ 1.0 1.1 1.2 1.3 1.4 A Feast for Crows, Chapter 36, Cersei VIII.

 - ↑ A Feast for Crows, Chapter 32, Cersei VII.